nationalarchives/ds-find-caselaw-docs/doc/adr/0018-pseudo-ncns.md

 - [ ] UR/UX Decide if/how these are displayed on the Public UI - will they be displayed where court issued NCN's appear?

-- [ out of scope for MVP] Devs: Find an alternate way to generate sqid without duplicates for documents which Jim will auto-publish from the backlog
+- [ out of scope for MVP] Devs: Find an alternate way to generate sqid without duplicates for documents which Jim will auto-publish from the backlog (5 ch sqid for autopublish?)

 - [out of scope for MVP] Jim: extend judgment XML schema to allow multiple identifiers so that we can embed our identifiers as well as the official NCN.
 Probably involves putting the `<uk:xxx>` tags into a container tag which can be repeated, but Jim is the expert here.